ShatterinSpider/DS4Win-Val-Project/README.md

 # DS4Win-Val-Project
 This is a small project I've been working on for the past..
 2ish years?
 It started out because I didn't want to buy ReWASD, and use DS4 Windows instead to play valorant with my controller.
 After testing, and perfecting my profiles I figured out how to essentially match my controller and mouse gameplay.

+IMPORTANT! - If your mouse ISN'T WORKING while playing with a controller its because of Memory Integrity being DISABLED!
+You MUST ENABLE IT in your bios: https://support.riotgames.com/en-us/riot/support-tools/enabling-memory-integrity
+Doing this stops Valorant from causing these specific issues while playing with a controller: Crashing or Freezing upon opening the game, input buffering mid game, crashing while alt tabbed.

 Project Ended?
 Got bored and fooled around w some numbers, little better than original Z, and have a 2nd version coming if it works out.
 Goal is to smooth out the rough movements and simplify the config to basically be 1 on 1 with a mouse while being able to be easily understood how to configure as if it was on console.
 No Delays or Off Sets

+VL4 - .359. .954 .858

 VZ4 - .36 .95 .858